OCFL/ocfl-java/README.md

 * Do not pretty print the inventory files (pretty printing is disabled by default)
 * Use `sha256` instead of `sha512` for inventory content addressing. `sha512` is the default and the spec recommended algorithm.
 On some systems, `sha512` is faster than `sha256`, however, it requires twice as much space to store.
-If you are concerned about space, you can change the algorithm by setting `OcflRepositoryBuilder.ocflConfig(new OcflConfig().setDefaultDigestAlgorithm(DigestAlgorithm.sha256))`.
+If you are concerned about space, you can change the algorithm by setting `OcflRepositoryBuilder.ocflConfig(config -> config.setDefaultDigestAlgorithm(DigestAlgorithm.sha256))`.
 Note, this only changes the digest algorithm used for *new* OCFL objects.
 It is not possible to modify existing objects.

 ## APIs